Jason Benoit: Biography

-In 2021, Benoit won his first MusicNL award for "Indigenous Artist of the Year" which according to Benoit, was one of his "Greatest Honours".
+In 2021, Benoit won his first MusicNL award for "Indigenous Artist of the Year".
 That same year, Benoit produced his first full body of work, the "Time Traveller" albums.
-Benoit released his first Christmas song "How Great Thou Art" with Manitoba Female Country singer, Kendra Kay.
+Benoit released his first Christmas song "How Great Thou Art" with Manitoba country singer Kendra Kay.
 In the fall of 2021, Benoit began working with Toronto based Management team, Johnson Talent Management.
 In 2022, Benoit released his first EP "Time Traveller - Side A" with the help of co-producer, fellow Newfoundlander, Clint Curtis of Sevenview Studios and distributed the album through Jayward Artist Group/the Orchard.
-The album was cited as some of Benoit's greatest work by SiriusXM "Canada Talks" personality, Allison Dore, stating that "..it feels like this album is a step up from anything else he's released in the past..".
+The album was cited as some of Benoit's greatest work by SiriusXM "Canada Talks" personality Allison Dore.
+Dore stated that "...it feels like this album is a step up from anything else he's released in the past."
 In April, 2022, Benoit was Spotify Canada's "Indigenous Artist of the Month" having his image displayed on the Eaton's Centre Spotify billboard on Young and Dundas, in Toronto, Ontario.

-In May of 2022, Benoit was featured on the Nationally televised Global TV program "ET Canada" which was a first for him since he began his career in 2013.

-Benoit has performed on the main stage at some of Canada's biggest country music festivals such as Boots and Hearts Music Fest, and Cavendish Beach Music Festival.
-He was the only Canadian Country Artist to Perform at the 2017 Rock the Park Music Fest in London, ON along side Lady A, Kelsea Ballerini, and Brett Younge.
+In May of 2022, Benoit was featured on the nationally televised Global TV program "ET Canada" for the first time.
+Benoit has performed at country music festivals such as Boots and Hearts Music Fest, and Cavendish Beach Music Festival.
+He was the only Canadian Country Artist to Perform at the 2017 Rock the Park Music Fest in London, Ontario, alongside Lady A, Kelsea Ballerini, and Brett Young.
+Benoit's album Time Traveller received a nomination for "Alternative Country Album of the Year" at the 2023 Canadian Country Music Awards.